wsprtv/wsprtv.github.io/docs/README.md

 (BigNumber / divisor) % modulus == expected_value
 ```

-To support ET0, the special variable `s` is available to represent the TX slot in which the
+To support ET0, a special variable `s` is available to represent the TX slot in which the
 extended telemetry message was received.
 This allows us to express the filter set for
 ET0 as follows: